2024-2025 Academic Catalog

 Academic Information

-Course requirements for all degree, endorsement, and certificate programs are outlined in the Program section of this catalog.
+Program requirements for all degrees, approvals, certificates and endorsements are outlined in the related sections of the catalog.

 Credit, Transfer Credit, Course Substitutions, Course Waivers